lukasmartinelli/lukasmartinelli.github.io/_posts/2015-04-04-github-ci-services.md

 ## Numbers

-This is simply an educated guess.
+This is simply an educated guess how many Open Source repositories use which servies.
 I would be very happy if the people working at those Companies could confirm them.

 CI Platform | Repos
 ------------|-----------